Deepeshharshan/Deepeshharshan/README.md

 ---

-### 🚀 About Me
+### About Me

-- 🔭 Currently building full-stack web apps with **React, Next.js & TypeScript**
-- 🌱 Learning and leveling up in **DevOps (Docker, Jenkins) & code quality tooling**
-- 🎯 Preparing for placements while shipping real projects
-- 🎨 Design-aware development — I use Figma to bridge design & code
-- 💬 Ask me about React, Next.js, or frontend architecture
-- 📫 Reach me: **deepeshharshan@gmail.com**
+I build full-stack web applications with React, Next.js, and TypeScript — turning ideas into products that actually ship, not just prototypes that sit in a repo.

+Right now I'm deep in two parallel tracks: sharpening my DevOps fundamentals with Docker and Jenkins, and preparing rigorously for placements — which means I'm not just writing code, I'm learning to write code that survives real-world scrutiny.

+Design isn't an afterthought for me.
+I use Figma to bridge the gap between how something looks and how it's actually built, which shows in the interfaces I ship.

+If you want to talk React internals, Next.js architecture decisions, or how to structure a frontend that scales — I'm open to that conversation.

+Reach me at deepeshharshan@gmail.com

 ---

-## 🌐 Connect with Me
+## Connect

 <p align="left">
 <a href="https://www.instagram.com/dxeepxsh" target="_blank"><img src="https://img.shields.io/badge/Instagram-%23E4405F.svg?style=for-the-badge&logo=Instagram&logoColor=white" /></a>